Unitarian Universalist Church of the Restoration

 Have You Seen our Google Calendar?

 We're working on making this ultra-functional.
-Soon, group leaders can add their classes, meetings, and notes to this calendar for easy access.
+Soon, group leaders will be able to add their classes, meetings, and notes to this calendar for easy access.
 Office hours, RE times, and maybe even worship topics will be listed as far in advance as we can make them.
 You can find the Monthly Meeting Calendar link at the bottom of every web page.

 Or go to it directly below (bookmark with Ctrl+D or CMD+D):